 Perfect Pairings for Japanese Cabbage Salad

-This light and refreshing Japanese Cabbage Salad pairs beautifully with dishes that benefit from a crisp, clean contrast.
+This light and refreshing Japanese Cabbage Salad goes well with dishes that benefit from a crisp, clean contrast, a common accompaniment to fried dishes like tonkatsu in Japanese home cooking, where shredded cabbage is traditionally served alongside tonkatsu.
 It complements both seafood and fried foods while holding its own alongside vegetarian and meat dishes.

-- Grilled Teriyaki Chicken – The savory-glazed chicken is balanced by the salad’s tangy freshness.
+- Grilled Teriyaki Chicken (chicken pasta salads for easy weeknights) - The savory-glazed chicken is balanced by the salad's tangy freshness.

-- Tonkatsu (Japanese Fried Pork Cutlet) – Crisp cabbage salad cuts through the richness perfectly.
+- Tonkatsu (Japanese Fried Pork Cutlet) - Crisp cabbage salad cuts through the richness perfectly; try green cabbage substitutes for cooking if fresh heads aren't available.

 - Miso Soup - A warm, comforting broth contrasts nicely with a cold, crunchy salad.

-- Steamed White Rice – Simple and mild, making it easy to enjoy alongside the vibrant salad.
+- Steamed White Rice - Simple and mild, making it easy to enjoy alongside the bright salad.

 - Seared Salmon - The rich fish pairs well with the bright, nutty salad flavors.